-- Blazer French Navy with SJP Logo (Please note that the colour of the lettering on the badge is different for each year group.) - Jumper - Navy with SJP Logo (compulsory from the beginning of September onwards unless advised otherwise) (a sleeveless version is also available) - Shirt Light blue (short or - long-sleeved) - Blouse Light blue revere collar blouse (short or long-sleeved) - Tie SJP clip on tie (navy/silver stripe) - Skirt Checked skirt (Bedford • Check) or Trousers (black).
-The skirt must be worn to knee length.
-Several lengths are available to facilitate this. - Trousers black - Socks black - Tights & Socks Navy or black plain tights (not patterned).
+- Blazer French Navy with SJP Logo (Please note that the colour of the lettering on the badge is different for each year group.) - Jumper - Navy with SJP Logo (compulsory from the beginning of September onwards unless advised otherwise) (a sleeveless version is also available) - Shirt Light blue (short or long-sleeved) - Blouse Light blue revere collar blouse (short or long-sleeved) - Tie SJP clip on tie (navy/silver stripe) - Skirt Checked skirt (Bedford • Check) - Trousers black • - Tights & Socks Navy or black plain tights (not patterned).
 Knee-length or mid-length plain navy socks.
 (Navy ankle socks may be worn as part of the summer uniform.) - Shoes plain black without logos or accessories - (Please note that black training shoes, or shoes designed to look like training shoes including 'hybrids', pumps, fabric shoes are NOT acceptable.
 Please also note bows, flowers or tags are not acceptable). - College Bag An SJP College bag is compulsory for Year 7 - 11 students.
 There are four styles of SJP bag available in the following styles; satchel, rucksack, sports bag, drawstring.
 The bags will be personalised by our suppliers.